lucified/minard-backend/docs/api/api-project.md

 # Projects API

-The projects API deals with JSON API project entities, which have the following attributes and relationships:
+The projects API deals with JSON API project resources.
+Project resources represent individual projects, each associated with a single git repository.

+Project resources have the following attributes and relationships:

 *Attributes*: